spdomin/NaluDoc/README.md

 # NaluDoc
-Documentation, e.g., Theory Manual, for the Nalu open source code base
+Documentation, e.g., Theory Manual, for the Nalu open source code base.
+Text is NOT allowed to be simply copied in any form.